-Previously in The Blog, we discussed two papers that identified genetic variants associated with hemoglobin levels in circulating blood.
+Previously we discussed two papers that identified genetic variants associated with hemoglobin levels in circulating blood.

-But blood consists of much more than hemoglobin, and it is responsible for much more than just transporting oxygen.
-This week Nature Genetics published the results of two of the largest blood studies to date, which together identified dozens of new variants associated with nine blood-related traits.
+But blood consists of much more than hemoglobin.
+It is responsible for much more than just transporting oxygen.
+This week Nature Genetics published the results of two of the largest blood studies to date.
+Together the studies identified dozens of new variants associated with nine blood-related traits.

-In addition to red blood cells, which carry hemoglobin, whole blood contains white blood cells–a crucial part of our immune system–and platelets, which are important for clotting.
+In addition to red blood cells, which carry hemoglobin, whole blood contains white blood cells.
+White blood cells are a crucial part of our immune system.
+Whole blood also contains platelets, which are important for clotting.
 All of these cellular components are suspended in a protein-rich plasma that makes up most of the volume of blood, and maintains the pressure needed to deliver the blood’s cargo throughout a person’s body.

 Like hemoglobin levels, measurements of other blood traits can be informative about health.
 An abnormally high white blood cell count and platelet volume have both been linked to an increased risk for heart attack.
 These measurements can also indicate the presence of infectious disease, immunological disorders or cancers.